Your ICT partner

 Relax-and-Recover (ReaR) Automated Testing

-Relax-and-Recover Automated Testing is an open source sub-project of ReaR dedicated to ReaR testing fully automated.
-This project is sponsored by customers who subscribed to one of our ReaR Support Services.
+Relax-and-Recover Automated Testing is an Open Source sub-project of ReaR dedicated to fully automated testing across distributions and hardware architectures.
+It is sponsored by customers who subscribe to one of our ReaR Support Services.

 Relax-and-Recover (ReaR) User Guide Documentation

-Relax-and-Recover (ReaR) User Guide Documentation is an open source sub-project of ReaR dedicated to provide a decent ReaR User Guide for the community.
-A ReaR Subscription buys you guaranteed time per week that we will work on the User Guide.
+Relax-and-Recover (ReaR) User Guide Documentation is an Open Source sub-project providing comprehensive documentation for the ReaR community.
+A ReaR Subscription buys guaranteed weekly time dedicated to improving and expanding the User Guide.

 Upgrade-UX